-On my iPad, I have an app called News360.
-This app covers news from multiple sources around the globe.
-I choose health, science, environment and self improvement as topics that I want to read in the news.
-I found one article quite interesting because it was a study with children from around the world.
-It was written up in a health journal published in the January 14, 2013 online issue of Thorax.
+My iPad has an app called News360 that covers news from multiple global sources.
+In the health and wellness category, I found an interesting article about a study with children from around the world that was published in the January 14, 2013 online issue of Thorax.

 The study was centered around children with asthma and allergies.
 They interviewed more than 319,000 teens ages 13 and 14 from 51 countries, and more than 181,000 kids ages 6 and 7 from 31 countries.